rmrk-team/evm/README.md

 ## Develop

-Just run `npx hardhar compile` to check if it works.
+Just run `npx hardhat compile` to check if it works.
 Refer to the rest below.

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.